dreadflopp/dreads_modlist_patches/README.md

 ### Audiovisual - Lighting & Weather
 #### [Luminosity Lighting Overhaul - The Cathedral Concept](https://www.nexusmods.com/skyrimspecialedition/mods/16830)
-This mod is similar to *Enhanced Lighting For ENB* that is installed by STEP.
-Since they edit the same records they are incompatible.
-Uninstall *Enhanced Lighting For ENB*.
-Luminosity makes the ambient light brighter than *Enhanced Lighting For ENB* does.
-Dark dungeon and interior nerds should stick with *ELE*.

 ## Character Appearance
 ### Character Appearance - Body Mods